makersacademy/airport_challenge/TESTREADME.md

 ## Conclusion

 I really enjoyed writing and testing this project.
-It has a lot of scope to be added to and I found myself wanted to create a few more user stories to add to the ones already stated.
+It has a lot of scope to be added to and I found myself wanting to create a few more user stories to add to the ones already stated.
 I had a bit of trouble getting the stubbing of methods to work but after a bit of research and experimenting I managed to get all my tests to work.